20% off your first purchase with code: SHOP24

 • Often involves spending personal money to acquire different seating options

-what is the best classroom seating arrangement?
+What is the best classroom seating plan?

-At the start of the year, take your time to study the classroom layout and physical space to see what will work and what won't.
+At the start of the year, take your time to study the classroom layout and physical space to see what will work and what won’t.
 For example, unless you have a large open space, a circular arrangement is probably not the best choice.
-If your school only provides small tables instead of desks, small group pods are probably your only option.
+If your school only provides small tables instead of desks, small group pods are probably the only good option.

 Remember, your class dynamics are really the most important factor when setting up your room.
 There will always be some students who need close proximity to the teacher or a distraction-free space in which to work.
-Your classroom seating chart isn't set in stone.
 Whatever you choose, the goal is to create a classroom environment that encourages active learning.
-Keep trying until you find what works for YOU and YOUR class.